ibm-cloud-docs/schematics/sc-about-overview.md

 ### {{site.data.keyword.bpshort}} workspaces
 {: #sch-workspaces}

-With {{site.data.keyword.bpshort}} workspaces, use Terraform to automate the [provisioning and configuration management](/docs/schematics?topic=schematics-schematics-open-projects) of your {{site.data.keyword.cloud_notm}} resources, and rapidly build, duplicate, and scale complex, multitiered cloud environments.
+With {{site.data.keyword.bpshort}} workspaces, use Terraform to automate the [provisioning and configuration management](/docs/schematics?topic=schematics-schematics-open-projects) of your Cloud resources, and rapidly build, duplicate, and scale complex, multitiered cloud environments.
 For more information, see [{{site.data.keyword.bpshort}} workspaces](/docs/schematics?topic=schematics-learn-about-schematics#sch-workspaces).
 {: shortdesc}

 ### {{site.data.keyword.bpshort}} actions